harrisonwsmith/model_proposal/ModelProposalTemplate.md

 Environment-owned variables
 * Monsoon start (date of start of monsoon)
-* Irrigation
 * yield_total (The total crop biomass currently located on every grid cell)
-* yield_low (The total crop biomass of farmers with low access to irrigation)---> only irrigate in winter, 2-6 times in winter
+* yield_low (The mean crop biomass of farmers with low access to irrigation)---> only irrigate in winter, 2-6 times in winter
 * yield_high (The total crop biomass of farmers with high access to irrigation)--> Irrigate for late monsoon and 2-6 times in winter

 Environment-owned methods/procedures
 * Initialize (random drain rate seed in all grid cells)
+*
 * Start Monsoon (set Monsoon = T, dependent on temperature where higher temperature delays monsoon start)
 * End Monsoon (set Monsoon = F after 50 steps)
 * Grow (crops grow if the cell has been sown and water content > 0.2 Growth rate is a function of water and continues for 40 steps)